dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 ### Triggered Job Handling Assumptions

+Note: The following information applies to **all programming languages**, not just the Go examples provided in this documentation.
+As of Dapr release v1.14, the Jobs API is only supported in the Go SDK, but support for additional SDKs and languages will be added in future releases.

 #### HTTP

 When you create a job using Dapr's Jobs API, Dapr will automatically assume there is an endpoint available at